Diagonalizing the genome I: navigation in tree spaces

 The Boardman-Vogt construction is a decomposition of the associahedron into cubes, exemplifying the general cubic barycentric subdivision of a polytope.
 Figure~\ref{f:bv-cubes} shows the decomposition for the examples from Figure~\ref{f:assoc}, where one cube from each complex has been highlighted.
 Each vertex of $K_n$, and hence each cube of the complex, is associated to a planar binary tree with $n$ leaves; there is thus a Catalan number of cubes in the decomposition.

 These planar trees can be viewed as \emph{ribbon trees}, with a natural cyclic order around each vertex given by the planar embedding; see Figure~\ref{f:ribbon}(a).
 As the weight of an internal edge increases, we think of the thickness of the ribbon as decreasing, as in part (b).
 As the length approaches $\infty$, the edge becomes a ribbonless segment.
 Faces of $K_n$ are canonically products $\prod K_{\nu_i-1}$ of lower-dimensional associahedra, indexed by valency $\nu_i$ of the internal nodes of rooted trees with $(n+1)$ leaves.

-These spaces have some important symmetries.
+The associahedra have some important symmetries.
 Relabeling the leaves of a tree in clockwise order (that is, turning over the piece of paper on which the tree is drawn) defines an involution $\varepsilon: K_n \to K_n$.
 A related construction interprets the root as a \emph{zeroth} leaf, shifting the resulting indexing by a one-step clockwise rotation $r$.
-This defines an action of cyclic group $\Z_{n+1}$ on $K_n$ which, together with the involutions above, extends to an action of the dihedral group $D_{n+1}$, presumably equivalent to that defined by Lee.
+This defines an action of cyclic group $\Z_{n+1}$ on $K_n$ which, together with the involutions above, extends to an action of the dihedral group $D_{n+1}$, equivalent to that defined by Lee \cite{lee}.
 This points to the usefulness of trees with arbitrarily labeled leaves, indexed by elements of $\Sg_n$ (if the root is distinguished) or by $\Sg_{n+1}$ (if not).
 We now turn to considering a space of such labeled planar trees, tiled by the associahedron polytope.